Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution

 \section{Security Analysis}

+\textsf{SGX-SE1} and \textsf{SGX-SE2} contain the leakage of search and updates, because the server can observe the interaction between its memory and the enclave.
+In \textsf{setup}, the schemes leak nothing due to the remote attestation and secure data communication channel between the client and the enclave.
+If \textsf{update} is addition, the server is able to track the time and memory access when new entries are inserted into data structures $M_I$, $M_c$, and $R$ (see Fig.~\ref{fig:X1_protocols} for their definitions).
+If \textsf{update} is deletion, the enclave does not communicate with the server during \textsf{deletion}.
+Hence, there is no leakage in the operation.
+In \textsf{search}, the access patterns on $M_I$, $M_c$, and $R$ are revealed to the server.
 The only difference between \textsf{SGX-SE1} and \textsf{SGX-SE2} in term of security is that \textsf{SGX-SE1} requires to load encrypted deleted documents to the enclave during the search.
 Therefore, our following analysis is almost identical to both schemes.
 We will state the difference between them wherever is necessary.